minio/directpv/docs/installation.md

 ```

 #### Installing on non-standard `kubelet` directory
-To install on non-standard `kubelet` directory, set `KUBELET_DIR_PATH` environment variable and start the installation.
+To install on non-standard `kubelet` directory, set the `KUBELET_DIR_PATH` environment variable and start the installation.
 Below is an example
 ```sh
 $ export KUBELET_DIR_PATH=/path/to/my/kubelet/dir
 $ kubectl directpv install
 ```

 #### Installing on Openshift
-To install DirectPV on Openshift with specific configuration, use `--openshift` flag.
+To install DirectPV on Openshift with specific configuration, use the `--openshift` flag.
 Below is an example
 ```sh
 $ kubectl directpv install --openshift
 ```